 - Even in a fairly efficient gain medium, a substantial fraction of the pump power is converted into heat, which can have a number of detrimental side effects.
 In the worst case, thermally induced stress leads to fracture of the laser crystal.
 High-power solid-state lasers also exhibit strong thermal lensing, making it substantially more difficult to achieve a high beam quality.
 In lasers with polarized output, depolarization loss often compromises the efficiency.
 Efficient heat removal and thermal management are therefore important issues, and additional measures (e.g. in the context of resonator design) are often required for coping with various kinds of thermal effects.

-- Particularly in Q-switched lasers, very high optical intensities can occur, which may lead to damage of optics (such as laser mirrors) e.g. via laser-induced breakdown.
+- Particularly in Q-switched lasers, very high optical intensities can occur, which may lead to laser-induced damage of optics (such as laser mirrors) e.g. via laser-induced breakdown.
 Even if the optical intensities remain well below the damage threshold of all optical elements, tiny dust particles can provoke damage phenomena.
 It can therefore be essential to keep the laser setup very clean, e.g. by operating it in a sealed case which may be opened only in a clean room.
 In addition, it can be imperative to use precision optics with a high optical damage threshold.

 - Various types of nonlinear effects can also become relevant, particularly in high-power fiber lasers.
 Examples are stimulated Raman scattering, Brillouin scattering and four-wave mixing.

 - Laser resonators with large effective mode areas tend to be sensitive to misalignment and vibrations of optical components.
 It can therefore be more challenging to achieve robust maintenance-free operation and a good beam pointing stability.